rkirov/blog/content/posts/incremental_computation_2.md

 how is the operation built.
 It either a basic value, which has to be wrapped like this - `pure(<some value>)`, or a result of reading another variable using the `read` function.
-Once a variable is read with `read`, we pass a callback that describes what to do with the value read.
+Once a variable is read with `read`, we pass a callback that describes what to do with the value that was just read.
 The only catch is that at the end of the callback we still have to return another `pure` or `read`.

 (Aside: if one is familiar with monads they recognize the structure here, which comes from the Haskell linage of this code.
-If not don't worry, this exposition is self-contained.)
+If not don't worry, my exposition is self-contained.)

-This is a push-based direct incremental computation using the terminology from part 1.
-When one calls `write(y, 3)`, all the computations that had `read(y, ...)` have their corresponding callback retriggered, then recursively their dependents are retriggered.
+This is a push-based direct incremental computation using the terminology from part 1, as we observed that it leads to the easiest way to add incrementality.
+When one calls `write(y, 3)`, all the computations that had `read(y, ...)` have
+their corresponding callback retriggered, then recursively their dependents are retriggered, and so on.
 At any point the last and new values are compared and if the value hasn't changed the retriggering is stopped.

 So far, this doesn't seems to carry its weight as we had simpler implementations doing this in part 1.
 However, 'adapt-comp' supports a dynamic